 D2C- Direct to Consumer

 D2C means direct-to-consumer.
-It is a type of business model where a company produces products in its own manufacturing unit and then sells or distributes it across various channels of its own.
+It is a type of eCommerce business model where a company produces products in its own manufacturing unit and then sells or distributes them across various channels of its own.
 These channels can be an eCommerce store or retail store.

 Let’s look into the pros and cons of the D2C business model.